Back to Dragon Ball GT.

 - Cool Chair: At one point Baby creates an improvised "throne room" atop a series of floating rock pillars over the spot where he believes he has defeated Goku.
 It is here that the possessed Dende presents Baby with the Black Star Dragon Balls in an ornate goblet.
 He also somehow constructed an actual throne and coat of arms as well.
 This throne is never seen or mentioned again after this scene.

 - Combined Energy Attack: His Revenge Death Ball, like an evil version of the Spirit Bomb.
 It's powered by all of the hatred of his followers, and he even takes a stance similar to the former Trope Namer when charging it in the anime and Infinite World.

-- Evil Costume Switch: He gradually changes Vegeta's wardrobe and appearance while dorming in him, eventually barely resembling the Saiyan prince.
-The picture here is of his final appearance before becoming a Golden Oozaru.
+- Evil Costume Switch: He gradually changes Vegeta's wardrobe and appearance while possessing him, eventually barely resembling the Saiyan prince.

 - Hijacking Cthulhu: In the arcade game Dragon Ball Heroes, Baby becomes Baby Janemba after infecting Super Janemba.

 - Healing Factor: Much like Majin Buu, he's a liquid blob mass, so he can regenerate from any damage.
 It took Goku firing a Kamehameha into the freakin' sun to completely destroy him.